Registration Fee: $15/family

 We strongly believe children and teens benefit greatly from completing whatever task or activity in which they participate and ask that parents encourage their dancers to push through challenges and ask for help when needed, rather than giving up.
 Please never hesitate to inform your dancer's teacher or the Doxa Director if you have concerns about your child's engagement level - we want to partner with you and ensure every dancer not only reaches their potential, but enjoys the process!

-Doxa is able to provide partial or short-term full scholarships based on need, and small merit-based scholarships for older dancers to pursue summer training and mission opportunities.
+Doxa is able to provide partial tuition scholarships based on need, and small merit-based scholarships for older dancers to pursue summer training and mission opportunities.
 While we strive to keep tuition very reasonably priced, we know every family's situation is different and we never want tuition to be cost-prohibitive.

 If your family experiences a financial crisis while your dancer is enrolled in Doxa, please first talk with us prior to making any decision to withdraw (even with the intention to re-enroll the following season).
 We would much rather offer assistance and keep a dancer's training consistent and continuous if at all possible.